citrix/workspace-linux-certificate-identity-declaration-sdk/docs/index.md

 The sample plugin will build into two modules both named "libCID.so", coming in both debug and retail version, the former containing the debugging symbols.

-The sample plugin can be used with Citrix Receiver for Linux by adding the following entries to the Auth Manager's configuration file (located by default at /opt/Citrix/ICAClient/config/AuthManConfig.xml):
+The sample plugin can be used with Citrix Workspace app for Linux by adding the following entries to the Auth Manager's configuration file (located by default at /opt/Citrix/ICAClient/config/AuthManConfig.xml):

 ```xml
 <key>ProtocolOrder</key>